Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution

 From the 3 trained models, we compare the reconstruction error on the test dataset.
 As summarized in Table \ref{table:eval_recon_ablation}, our model which includes both the Feature Encoding and Coordinate-based Upsampling modules outperforms the other two variants which have been trained in the absence of the Feature Encoding and Coordinate-based Upsampling modules, respectively.

-We qualitatively validate the visual fidelity of the performances reconstructed by the three models in Fig. \ref{fig:ablation_architecture}.
-We observe that in the absence of the FE module, the model fails to reconstruct the parts of the face with larger deformations accurately (like the mouth area in Fig. \ref{fig:ablation_architecture}c), and replacing the CU module leads to reconstruction artifacts and discontinuities in the high-resolution surface (Fig. \ref{fig:ablation_architecture}d).
+We qualitatively validate the visual fidelity of the performances reconstructed by the three models in Figure \ref{fig:ablation_architecture}.
+We observe that in the absence of the FE module, the model fails to reconstruct the parts of the face with larger deformations accurately (like the mouth area in Figure \ref{fig:ablation_architecture}c), and replacing the CU module leads to reconstruction artifacts and discontinuities in the high-resolution surface (Figure \ref{fig:ablation_architecture}d).